connietran-dev/connietran-dev/README.md

-✨  Hi there! ✨  I'm Connie Tran.
+# ✨  Hi there! ✨  I'm Connie Tran

-I am a Full-Stack Web Developer with experience programming with: React, Node, Express, MongoDB, and a whole host of other technologies.
-I am also Technical Project Manager at a digital agency with 6+ years managing web development projects.
+I'm a Full-Stack Web Developer with experience programming with: React, Node, Express, MongoDB, JavaScript, and a whole host of other technologies.
+I am also Technical Project Manager at a digital marketing agency with 6+ years managing web development projects.

 I'm currently a developer in the Mintbean.io Developers' Collective working with SASS and React.